santipabWannakiri/spring-boot-otel-context-propagation/README.md

    - Cart service updates the cart based on the response.
    - Cart service notifies the user of success/failure.

+In the given scenario, envision a user-initiated transaction navigating through numerous services before yielding a result.
+Picture having 5 or 10 services involved; in the event of an error during the transaction, the investigation process could become highly challenging.
+This is where the pivotal concept of distributed tracing comes into play – it serves as the key to monitoring and visualizing request flows across diverse components within a distributed system.

+## OpenTelemetry context propagation
+Context propagation, a crucial aspect of distributed tracing, ensures seamless tracking of contextual information throughout the entire journey of a transaction, facilitating effective monitoring and troubleshooting.

 [W3C Trace Context](https://engineering.dynatrace.com/open-source/standards/w3c-trace-context/)\